 Sapphire Valley, North Carolina was also mentioned as one reader’s go-to for fun in the snow.
 Sapphire Valley offers ski school, Frozen Falls Tube Park, The Vordach Zipline Experience, and, of course, snow skiing.
 Plus Sapphire Valley is under two hours from Greenville so it makes for an easy day trip.
 There are no height or weight restrictions.

-They usually open mid-December.
+They open on December 16th, 2023.
 Read our Sapphire Valley review here.

 Sapphire Valley